 Yes.
 Guide dogs are permitted in the Centre.

 Yes, special tours lasting approximately one hour are available for children aged 8-14.
 There is something for children in each section of the Parlamentarium.
 Hands-on applications have been especially designed for them.
+Our LUNA Game will guide you through Parlamentarium!
+Luna booklets are available at the media-guide desk (in English).
+Don't forget your prize at the end of the tour!

 Yes, we ask all our visitors to pass their bags through a scanner and to step through a metal-detector gate.